veny/GearmaNode/README.md

 The `options` can be:

 * timeout - the timeout value, the job server will mark the job as failed and notify any listening clients
-* withUnique - boolean flag whether a job will be grabbed with the client assigned unique ID
-* toStringEncoding - if given received payload will be converted to String with this encoding, otherwise payload turned over as Buffer
+* toStringEncoding - if given received payload will be converted to `String` with this encoding, otherwise payload turned over as `Buffer`